j17d/j17d/README.md

 	* Sounding rocket payload development
 	* Glacial isostatic adjustment modelling
 	* Autonomous survey vehicle development
-- 👩🏻‍💻 Learning and using Rust, shakti/k9, Dyalog APL, MATLAB, Python, and Fortran
+- 👩🏻‍💻 Learning and using Python, Mojo, Fortran, MATLAB, APL, and Shakti/k9
 - 📫 Want to collaborate or talk shop?
 Feel free to reach out to 17jcf1 at queensu dot ca
 <!---
 j17d/j17d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.